 Typically, only candidates whose accomplishments have persuaded the recruiters that the candidates might be a good fit are invited to take the test.
 This test is the only obstacle between the candidate and the invitation to an actual case interview.
 Since there is no case interview to calibrate the candidates’ performance, there is usually a cut-off score for the test.
 Though there is anecdotal evidence for candidates that have been invited to interviews even after failing these tests, this is very infrequent.

 As a route to the next stage

 Some boutique firms use this technique to determine whether the candidate can be moved on to the next stage.
 Candidates who have successfully completed the first round of interviews can be requested to complete a written test (e.g., PST) to determine if they should be invited to a second round of interviews.
 If the firm is doing the selection process in a single day, candidates could be asked to take a test on site followed by case interviews to assess the candidates' overall performance.

-In general, it is challenging for companies to compensate poor test performance by a superior case interview performance by itself.
+In general, it is challenging for candidates to compensate poor test performance by a superior case interview performance by itself.

 Problem Solving Tests as a substitute for another case interview

 For example, German McKinsey offices use a PST variant as part of the first round interview process.
 At the beginning of the interview day, candidates receive a schedule that provides specific information about their interviews.
 One of the slots in their schedule could be for the PST and only 1 or 2 candidates take the PST at the same time.